-Requirements for initiation - Customers shall be required to comply with Stage

-3 Drought Response Measures of this Plan when severe water shortage conditions exist.
+Requirements for initiation - Customers shall be required to comply with Stage 3 Drought Response Measures of this Plan when severe water shortage conditions exist.
 WTCPUA will recognize that a severe water shortage condition exists when either of the following criteria is met:

 - a.
-For surface water supply systems, when total daily water demand equals or exceeds 85 percent of: - i. the total design capacity of a WTCPUA water treatment plant for three consecutive days; or - b.
+When total daily water demand equals or exceeds 85 percent of: - i. the total design capacity of a WTCPUA water treatment plant for three consecutive days; or - ii. the total design capacity of the WTCPUA raw water transmission main for three consecutive days; or - b.
 The LCRA Board determines a drought worse than the drought of record.